 (c) DCM staff shall review all comments and determine, based on their relevance to the potential impacts of the proposed project, if the proposed project can be approved by a General Permit. (d) No work shall begin until an on-site meeting is held with the applicant and a Division of Coastal Management representative to review the proposed development.
 Written authorization to proceed with the proposed development shall be issued if the Division representative finds that the application meets all the requirements of this Subchapter.
-Construction shall be completed within 120 180 days of the issuance of the general authorization or the authorization shall expire and it shall be necessary to re-examine the proposed development to determine if the general authorization may be reissued.
+Construction shall be completed within 120 180 days of permit issuance. .Where substantial development has occurred, as defined in 15A NCAC 07J .0404(b), and is continuing on the permitted project, the permitting authority shall grant a six-month extension to complete the development.
+If no development has begun, the authorization shall expire.

 History Note: Authority G.S.
 113A-107; 113A-118.1; Temporary Adoption Eff.
 June 15, 2004; Eff.
 April 1, 2005; Amended Eff.
 October 1, 2007.